PiETLab/TreasureBoxBrailleApps/README.md

     * ![add_java_8_support2](./READMEImages/java_8_support2.png)
     * The path for MacOSX should be something like:  `/Library/Java/JavaVirtualMachines/jdk1.8.0_181.jdk/Contents/Home`
   * Finally click `Finish`
-  * Make JRE 8 as the default option
+  * Make JRE 8 as your default option
     * ![add_java_8_support3](./READMEImages/java_8_support3.png)

 4. Import all necessary libraries to the project

   * Right click on the project folder, and select `Import`
     * ![import_libs](./READMEImages/import_libs.png)
   * Select `Project folder or achieve`